albinr/albinr/README.md

 - 👋 Hi, I’m @albinr / Albin Ryberg.
 - 👀 I’m interested in Webbdevelopment, Video Games and Skiing.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and PHP.
 - 📫 How do you reach me?
 Send me an E-mail at (albin@rybergs.net).